afanng24/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview of Project
 The Amazon Vine program is a membership service that allows manufacturers to receive reviews for their products, SellBy is a company that provides Amazon Vine members with free merchandise in exchange for a favourable review of the product.
-The objective of this particular Amazon Vine analysis is to perform the ETL process in a dataset contained with reviews of video games,then load the data into pgAdmin, and finally use PySpark to determine if there is bias towards reviews from Vine.The summary would conclude if there is any significant difference between reviews from regular customers and Vine members.
+The objective of this particular Amazon Vine analysis is to perform the ETL process in a dataset contained with reviews of video games, then load the data into pgAdmin, and finally use PySpark to determine if there is bias towards reviews from Vine.
+The summary would conclude if there is any significant difference between reviews from regular customers and Vine members.

 ## Resources
 **Source of Data** : https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz